-Contract workers engaged by the Council should also make Public Interest Disclosures under this policy.
-They should commence the Disclosure process from Stage 2.
+Contract workers engaged by the Council can also make Disclosures under this policy.
+They should commence the process at Stage 2.

 Contract workers should in the first instance write to the Council's Monitoring Officer (Nicola Golding, Monitoring Officer, Chichester District Council, East Pallant House, 1 East Pallant, Chichester, West Sussex, PO19 1TY - Telephone: 01243 534656).
 It is a requirement that Council managers engaging contractors provide them with a copy of this policy and make them aware their obligation to use it.
 Managers should record the fact that they have done this.
 The policy is also shown on the Council's public website under Corporate Compliments and Complaints.